Chapter 15: The Voice

 That meant we would be much further away if we needed help.
 The further

-we went, the more I could sense the growing fear in them.
-I could also
+we went, the more I could sense their growing fear.
+I could also feel

-feel that same fear starting to overshadow that brief peace, which I had
+that same fear starting to overshadow the brief peace I had allowed

 prehistoric grandeur of the jungle around me.
 Somewhere to our front, I